Jan 9 • 1HR 40M

 Dwarkesh Patel - 01:33:09:

-Wait, okay.
 So is maybe one way to think about Georgism that somebody has to be collecting the rents?
-And what George is saying is we want the rents collected by the government and not by the person who is like a private landowner, presumably because the government will do more public-facing things with it.
-But like, rents have to be collected.
-We just have we're just trying to decide who will collect
+And what Georges is saying is we want the rents collected by the government and not by the person who is a private landowner, presumably because the government will do more public-facing things with it.
+But rents have to be collected, we just have we're just trying to decide who will collect it?

 Lars Doucet - 01:33:32:

-Right, rents will be collected one way or another.
-And if we leave it to the status quo, private actors free writing off their neighbors will collect them and make everything worse.
-They will cause that they will cause less investment and they will hold the best land out of use and there'll be less building than there should be and the rent will be too damn hot.
-Yeah.
-And the rent has to be collected one way or another.
-So it might as well be collected on behalf of the community, right?
-Because not only will this fix the incentives, but then it also shares the wealth with the people actually produce the wealth.
+The rent has to be collected one way or another so it might as well be collected on behalf of the community.
+Not only will this fix the incentives, but then it also shares the wealth with the people who actually produce the wealth.
 And if the community is itself this giant private city, then that kind of changes the equation a bit.
-And I have not like fully delved into the Disney World issue and the Disney World question.
-And that's a little separate academically from actually existing Disney World and how anyone feels about that institution in particular.
+And I have not fully delved into the Disney World issue and the Disney World question and that's a little separate academically from actually existing Disney World and how anyone feels about that institution in particular.
 But the important thing to realize is that we're now dealing with a different domain.
-You know, because then the question is it's like, you know, who is a citizen of Disneyland, who is a tenant of Disneyland?
-Who what is the governance of Disneyland?
-It's like you realize now Disneyland essentially is the government.
-And I think that's actually like kind of literally true in actually existing Disney World because they have their own like special district that operates essentially as a private government.
-And that's just it's just its own it's own kind of question.
-But the point is very much yes, the rents have to be collected one way or the other.
-So they might as well be collected on behalf of the community.
-One way to implement that is through a government, right?
-You know, because we have this nice little democracy we can use.
-But you can all there's also this movement, you know, there's this whole charter cities movement.
-And then a movement I like even better called starter cities, which is less like let's find some, you know, third world country to like hope our sovereignty doesn't get revoked in five years like, but let's like build cities somewhere in America, rezoning is pretty loose.
-You know, you could have everyone who lives there basically be a shareholder of a private entity and share out the land rents that way.
-Another way to implement it would just be ground leases rather than land value tax within a private city.
-And then everyone who lives there is de facto a shareholder of the city.
-And there's some people are trying to build stuff like that, which I'm very much interested in. ±
+Because then the question is, who is a citizen of Disneyland?
+Who is a tenant of Disneyland?
+What is the governance of Disneyland?
+You realize now Disneyland essentially is the government.
+And I think that's actually kind of literally true in actually existing Disney World because they have their own special district that operates essentially as a private government.
+It's just its own kind of question.
+But the point is very much yes, the rents have to be collected one way or the other so they might as well be collected on behalf of the community.
+One way to implement that is through a government because we have this nice little democracy we can use.

 Dwarkesh Patel - 01:35:32: